ThanasisMattas/mattflow/README.md

 3. coverage report
 4. pylint coverage report
 5. Simple API to configure the simulation
+6. Numba
-6. Implementation of higher order schemes
+7. Implementation of higher order schemes
-7. Addition of source terms
+8. Addition of source terms
-8. Addition of viscous models
+9. Addition of viscous models
-9. Algorithm that converts every computational second to a real-time second, playing with the fps
+10. Algorithm that converts every computational second to a real-time second, playing with the fps
    at the post-processing timelapse, because each iteration uses different time-step (CFL condition)
-10. Moving core to C++, Cython or Numba
+11. Moving core to C++ or Cython
-11. Support moving objects inside the domain
+12. Support moving objects inside the domain
-12. Unstructured mesh
+13. Unstructured mesh
-13. Extent to 3D CFD
+14. Extent to 3D CFD

 ***Start the flow!***